Leiden University Fund.

 The Slingelands Fund primarily supports the Faculty of Physics, in particular cosmography, as well as the Faculties of Law and Medicine

 The Swaantje Mondt Fund was set up by Martine and Jaap Mondt in the summer of 2016.
-The Fund bears the name Swaantje Mondt in memory of their daughter, and was created because the donors consider it important that young researchers should be able to expand their horizons in the form of a study trip abroad.
+The fund bears the name Swaantje Mondt in memory of their daughter, and was created because the donors consider it important that young researchers should be able to expand their horizons in the form of a study trip abroad.
 The agreement was extended for a further 5 years in 2020.

-Jaap Mondt: ‘We want this Fund to give opportunities to young, talented scholars.
+Jaap Mondt: ‘We want this fund to give opportunities to young, talented scholars.
 From our own experience, we know how important it is to see many parts of the world: it educates you.
 At the same time, we’re both very interested in scholarship.
-This Fund combines all of these aspects.’
+This fund combines all of these aspects.’

 An in-depth interview with Martine and Jaap Mondt about the Fund was published in Leidraad in 2016.
-The article is available via this link.

 Mr and Mrs Mondt